 - Develop the plot, setting, and characters for the narrative as a class or in small groups.
 Then allow students to work independently to write their own stories. - Compose a rhythmic pattern together as a class.
-Once students have learned it, break students into small groups and have them practice performing it while reading their assigned poem.
+Once students have learned it, break students into small groups and have them practice performing it to their individual poems.